RoarkGit/Blue-Academy/content/gearing/gear-sets.md

 ### 2.49 Crit/Det (will struggle with opener)

-This set has a higher theoretical damage ceiling, but is not capable of doing the DOT Moon Flute opener.
+This set has a higher theoretical damage ceiling, but is not capable of doing the DOT Moon Flute Opener.
 It is for people who prefer slower sets.

 {{< etro title="2.49 Crit/Det" id="2039770e-31f7-4288-938f-8b16897be223" >}}